 It’s such an immersive atmosphere that some people say it reminds them of The Pirates of the Caribbean ride at Disneyland, and I recently heard it compared to the movie “The Goonies.”
 (That could well be One-Eyed Willie there on the rock waterfall.
 Who knows?)

 Set into the wooden plank walls are a few displays honoring the Bay Area’s tiki bars of yore, like Skipper Kent’s and Tiki Bob’s (pictured).
-The latter’s iconic tiki mug is still so coveted that apparently somebody stole it, so its predecessor is now under lock and key.
+The latter’s iconic tiki mug is still so coveted that apparently somebody stole it, so its successor is now under lock and key.

 The upper level is a small, hut-like hideaway that’s decorated more traditionally tiki, with a thatched A-frame over the stairs, tapa ceiling, bamboo and bac-bac matting on the walls.
 About a dozen people can relax on the banquette and rattan peacock chairs around tables made to look like shipping crates.
 It looks like a very desirable perch, though you’d need a person in your party that wouldn’t mind making trips back down to the main bar for reinforcements.